I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 The Imprisoned is the first boss that will not drop a Heart Container upon defeat.
 Unfortunately, he is not the last.

-If you would like to add something to this hub, or just talk about Zelda in general, feel free to post in the comments section!
+If you would like to add something to this article, or just talk about Zelda in general, feel free to post in the comments section!